shorebirdtech/website/src/pages/jobs.md

 More information about the company we're trying to build can be found in our [public handbook](https://github.com/shorebirdtech/handbook)

+---

-# Founding Engineer
+# Systems Engineer

 We write the tools others will use to build Flutter apps, including the compiler used to build them and runtime used to execute them.
 The ideal candidate is comfortable in the "lower" levels of our stack, including C++ programming on mobile.